 - The “master’s cap” lottery will now happen after the general lottery instead of before it.
 USCIS estimates that this will result in a 16% increase in the number of H1B holders who have advanced (as opposed to undergraduate) degrees.

 It’s great that USCIS is considering eliminating the need for all applicants to prepare complete applications to simply enter the lottery.
 The timing of this announcement, however, has created a lot of uncertainty around the process for the 2019 cap season.
 Please check back tomorrow for a new post on the proposed timing for the rollout of the new system, as well as our recommendations and predictions for preparing for 2019 lottery filings.

-If you have general questions on this topic, please leave a comment on this post and I will try to respond.
-Please note that I cannot respond to questions regarding the specific facts of your case on this blog, but I would be happy to discuss specific case questions with you over the phone or Skype!
-You can schedule a consultation here.
+If you have general questions on this topic, feel free to leave a comment and we will try to respond.
+Please note that we cannot respond to questions regarding the specific facts of your case on this blog, but would be happy to discuss these questions with you in detail during a consultation!
+You can schedule an appointment here.